Almezing/almezing.github.io/_posts/Ideas.md

 episodic stories that examples the world and how the girls operate within it.

 what goes down when they worked together for the first time? the missions is a success, not without someone getting hurt. blossom gets hurts and bubbles. bubbles is forced to be present for the job to work. she gets a glimps of who they stole from. the data was meant to go straight to H.I.M.'s corporate, but was intercepted last minute. once bubbles, she was shocked through the console.

+The professor originally wanted to help solve hereditary birth defect that made new born babies female.
+He thought to genetically engineer baby boys whose DNA would counteract the affects.
+However He was blind sided at the time when he found out the babies were born with the same defect, all female.
+Their surrogate mother, the love of his life, had the dormant gene and doomed all his research.